MSRConnections/Azure-training-course/Content/Introduction - Making New Accounts/Introduction Creating Accounts HOL.md

 In this hands-on lab, you learned how to:

-- Sign up for an Azure subscription
+- Sign up for an Azure promo code subscription
 - Log into Azure with your Microsoft account
 - Switch between the Preview Portal and the Classic Portal